jasulcaf/Mobile-Computing-Final/README.md

     Counter({'STD': 285, 'ROL': 159, 'SITtoLAY': 139})
     ====
     ```
     From here we would be able to determine STD was the outputted result for both HGBC & RFC (since this is the most probable outcome).
-The names STDwLEGS simply refers to some variations
+The names STDwLEGS simply refers to some variations of STD, thus in this case, the model prediction is correct.